 You can go for the manual process if you dont have a vast inventory of products that need to be uploaded to your product feed on Shopify.
-This process is simple; all you need to do is include all the details around products, aligning to Google’s product specification.
+This process is simple; all you need to do is include all the details around products, aligning with Google’s product specifications.

 Create your Shopify product data Automatically

 Under the automated method of feed creation, you can use some third-party applications to do the work for you.
 These applications crawl your store and gain all the relevant information, filling up the feed automatically.
 This method is a good option when you are dealing with a wide variety of products in your feed.

 Now that you know the two processes, let’s look at the feed creation process in detail.